farmera/sare_grant/study_results_balloons.md

 #### Introduction

 When our project was initiated the plan was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
 Farmers are generally very practical regarding the kind of tool they are willing to try in order to solve a problem.
 Most are eager to learn a new method if it helps solve a long-standing issue more efficiently.
-As an example, crop scouting has existed as long as farming has and its methods have changed very little except that what was once done on foot or by horse is now done in a pick-up truck.
+As an example, crop scouting has existed as long as farming, and its methods have changed very little except that what was once done on foot or by horse is now done in a pick-up truck.

 ![](img/kite_image_rgb.png)
 ###### Figure 1.
 RGB image captured with a Delta kite at height of 150ft.
 Ground control points (in yellow) are visible.